cespare/assetserver/README.md

 * Internal errors (such as permission errors) are not exposed as HTTP errors;
   any internal error other than "not found" becomes a 500.

+## Local development with `NewNoCache`

+When running a server for local development, having assets be cached for even a minute is generally undesirable.
+For this use case, a "no-cache" `Server` can be constructed using `NewNoCache`.
+A `Server` created this way serves files with `Cache-Control: no-cache` so that the browser will revalidate the assets on every page load.

 ## Caveats

 The assetserver package is designed specifically to serve static web assets that